Skip to main content

 Food rescue platforms rely on volunteers to deliver food to low-resource communities to fight food insecurity, but volunteer engagement is a main challenge in operations.
 This research looks to address the “right” demographic of volunteers to recruit, how to effectively engage them, and when to do so.

-Summary slide of AI-Based Volunteer Engagement project
+Summary slide of AI-Based Volunteer Engagement project; main points described in text.

 Click image to enlarge.
+Text version available below.

 Research Methodology